apache/cordova-docs/STYLESHEET.md

   to indicate a clear set of choices that you introduce, not as a substitute for regular body text.

+* Try to match verb tense in headings.
+That is, if one is task-based and reads "Adding a Platform," the other should be "Developing for Android" rather than "Android Development"

 * Avoid too many NOTEs, as it implies too many variable factors that can go wrong.
 Try to clarify variations on a procedure within the text.